Building a Community of Practitioners

 Tracy Cole who has been in the Preschool–3rd Grade Distinguished Leadership Institute since the beginning as part of Cohort I, is Principal of East Carolina University’s Community School in Greenville.

 “We are one of nine laboratory schools in the UNC system.
 This has been an amazing journey participating in the cohort from the very beginning.
-I was grateful to take part in the national P3 series in Denver, Colorado.
-I had a chance to interact with people from all over the country and learn about best practices in the PreK-3rd grade setting.
-I was able to take back the information.
 The support and one-on-one time to listen has been invaluable,” says Cole.

 Sam Mehrlich is a member of Cohort II.
 She is a 24-year veteran kindergarten teacher at Catawba Springs Elementary in Lincoln County.
 Sam says, “It is a positive and enlightening opportunity for me to be with educators in North Carolina that are passionate about working with young children.
 The importance of building the transition between the PreK world and early learning.
 We spend so much time in our own bubble that it’s important to see people from across the state and I feel like I have an opportunity to do something with the things I’m hearing and learning.
 I enjoyed the interactions from being a part of the cohort.
 It’s nice to know that there are people advocating for early childhood.”